Moylzee/dist-systems-assignment-2/README.md

 Brian Moyles - 21333461
 Dave Szczesny -

+# DAVE IT IS 3AM WTF I AM DOING HAHA
+# THIS IS MY PROGRESS SO FAR
+# QUESTION FOR U - FOR PART 4, SHOULD WE ALLOW NUMBERS AND STUFF ?
+# I FUCKING HATE REGEX

-# Part 2 - Proof It cant Read in multiple files
+# Part 1 - Proof It cant Read in multiple files
 - Added a Test Variable to track the number of args
 ```
     int i = 0;